 Sharing a relieved smile, they took the stairs at full speed.

-Emerging stumbling and panting into the light, they saw they were at the back of the demolished barn, behind where the dais had stood.
+They emerged into the light panting and blinking at the rear of the demolished chapel, behind where the dais had stood.

 “What happened?” asked Henri, spinning around.